rust-lang/rust/active/0000-conventions-galore.md

 However, the *mut* suffix is so common, and is now entrenched as showing up in final position, that this RFC does propose one simple rule: if there are multiple suffixes including `mut`, place `mut` last.

+## Prelude traits

+It is not currently possible to define inherent methods directly on basic data types like `char` or slices.
+Consequently, `libcore` and other basic crates provide one-off traits (like `ImmutableSlice` or `Char`) that are intended to be implemented solely by these primitive types, and which are included in the prelude.

+These traits are generally *not* designed to be used for generic programming, but the fact that they appear in core libraries with such basic names makes it easy to draw the wrong conclusion.

+This RFC proposes to use a `Prelude` suffix for these basic traits.
+Since the traits are, in fact, included in the prelude their names do not generally appear in Rust programs.
+Therefore, choosing a longer and clearer name will help avoid confusion about the intent of these traits, and will avoid namespace polution.

+(There is one important drawback in today's Rust: associated functions in these traits cannot yet be called directly on the types implementing the traits.
+These functions are the one case where you would need to mention the trait by name, today.
+Hopefully, this situation will change before 1.0; otherwise we may need a separate plan for dealing with associated functions.)

 ## Error messages